 Given those constraints, the biggest size differences in truck bed tents are actually in their height.
 The more inexpensive models are large enough to sit up in, but you have to crawl into them.
-Larger, more expensive models are big enough to stand in, which is great if you have mobility issues or just want to be able to change clothes with ease inside the tent.
+Larger, more expensive models are big enough to stand in, which is great if you have mobility issues or change clothes with ease inside the tent.

 With truck tents, you don’t need to worry about finding a soft, debris-free pad to pitch your tent on.
 So long as it’s relatively flat, you can park your truck on a field strewn with sharp rocks and cactuses, and it won’t affect your camping experience one bit.
 Most tents have a section that folds out over the tailgate, but you won’t have to watch out for things that could snag and tear up your tent fabric.
 Additionally, the bed rails provide some protection from the wind, so if you can, face the sides of the vehicle towards the prevailing wind to take advantage of this feature.

-Some tents are a cinch to set up the very first time while others require a studious read of the instruction manual.
+Some tents are a cinch to set up the first time, while others require a studious read of the instruction manual.
 For most users, simple is better, and more complicated setups are not worth the extra effort.

 Having good airflow is critical to enjoying your truck bed camping experience.
-While the most minimalist tents are nothing more than a mesh-net over your head, the vast majority have a rain fly that traps heat and reduces ventilation.
+While the most minimalist tents are nothing more than a mesh net over your head, the vast majority have a rain fly that traps heat and reduces ventilation.
 However, these tents usually have a couple of flaps or windows that can be propped open to get better airflow.
-The tradeoff being that rain can sneak in these ventilation ports.
+The tradeoff is that rain can sneak in these ventilation ports.

 Gear Lofts and Pockets

-Keeping your tent organized is no easy task and without a few pockets and pouches to stash things like a flashlight, water bottle, or bear spray, things can get pretty cluttered.
-Each camper should have their own small pocket to store things inside the tent.
+Keeping your tent organized is no easy task, and without a few pockets and pouches to stash things like a flashlight, water bottle, or bear spray, things can get pretty cluttered.
+Each camper should have its own small pocket to store things inside the tent.

 Having a method for keeping the tent door open will vastly increase its ventilation.
 Additionally, keeping it out of the way makes it easier to climb in and out.

-Campers that like to use their electronic devices during the night should look for a tent that has a hole or two for stringing wires into the cab of the truck.
-This way you can keep your phone and sound system fully charged.
+Campers who like to use their electronic devices during the night should look for a tent with a hole or two for stringing wires into the truck’s cab.
+This way, you can keep your phone and sound system fully charged.

-Seasonality is an important thing to consider when purchasing a truck bed tent, taking into account local weather conditions and the months you’ll be making use of it.
+Seasonality is an important thing to consider when purchasing a truck bed tent, considering local weather conditions and the months you’ll be making use of it.

 1 or 2 Season

 Also known as summer-only models, these tents are for use in great weather – sunny days with little to no wind.
 If they have a rainfly, it usually won’t cover the entire tent.
-The tent fabric isn’t going to leak (though it may require some seam sealant to keep it water-resistant), but if you press on it, moisture can move to the inside via capillary action.
-If you’re only camping a few nights per year and can plan around good weather (or you live in a desert climate) this could be a good, inexpensive option.
+The tent fabric isn’t going to leak (though it may require some seam sealant to keep it water-resistant), but moisture can move to the inside via capillary action if you press on it.
+If you’re only camping a few nights per year and can plan around good weather (or you live in a desert climate), this could be a good, inexpensive option.

-Most truck bed tents are considered three-season ready; they can repel a fair bit of rain, withstand moderate wind, but are unable to handle snow.
+Most truck bed tents are considered three-season ready; they can repel a fair bit of rain, withstand moderate wind, but cannot handle snow.
 The vast majority of campers will be happy with a three-season setup.
 They’re designed to be comfortable in most situations.
-Manufacturers put a strong focus on ventilation with these tents, allowing them to shed both heat and moisture to keep its occupants as comfortable as possible.
+Manufacturers put a strong focus on ventilation with these tents, allowing them to shed both heat and moisture to keep their occupants as comfortable as possible.